 From the department of Historical Regimes of Normativity at the Max Planck Institute for Legal History and Legal Theory

-What is Research Data Management and Why it Matters – Love Your Data Blog Series Part 1
+Legal Aspects of Your Research Data: Copyright and Licences Explained – Love Your Data Blog Series Part 4

 About Us